lyxar/ESP8266/README.md

 Here is a list explaining the methods used in this program.

 <h3>DHT11</h3>
 Temperature and humidity module.
-A digram of what method is used where can be seen further down the readme.
+A digram of which method is used where can be seen further down the readme.

 <h4>DHT_WakeUp</h4>
 This method is used to start the initial connection to the DHT11, by pulling the bit LOW for a minimum of 18ms before changing the bit to input and adding a pullup resistor.